On non-isomorphic universal sofic groups: The main theorem

 \subsection{Isomorphisms of metric ultraproducts}

 Recall that there is a natural metric on a metric ultraproduct of symmetric groups, arising as the ultralimit of the normalized Hamming metrics.
 The following proposition is folklore:

 \begin{proposition} Every isomorphism of universal sofic groups is automatically isometric. \end{proposition} \begin{proof} We need to encode the metric using the group theoretic properties of ${\rm Sym}(\mathcal U)$.
 For $g \in {\rm Sym}(\mathcal U)$, we denote by ${\rm cl}(g)$ its conjugacy class.
+Consider

+{A conjugacy class of an element $g$ in ${\rm Sym}(\mathcal U)$ is determined uniquely by a sequence of non-negative real numbers $(\lambda_k)_{k \geq 1}$ with $\sum_{k \geq 1} \lambda_k \leq 1$, where $\lambda_k$ is the limit of the proportional size of $\{1,\dots,n\}$ covered by $k$-cycles in the cycle decomposition of a representative of $g$.
+The number $\lambda_{\infty} := 1 - \sum_{k \geq 1} \lambda_k$ corresponds to the proportion of points that are moved by $g$ in cycles of length tending to infinity.
+The conjugacy class of an element $g$ consists of all elements that can be represented by sequences of permutations with the same asymptotic cycle structure as $g$.
+Without loss of generality, we can assume that the part of $g$ contributing to $\lambda_{\infty}$ is represented by one long cycle.
+Indeed, since the cycle length is growing in that part, we can merge all cycles of length tending to infinity into one long cycle and change the sequence of representatives only on a negligible part of $\{1,\dots,n\}$, hence without changing the conjugacy class in the metric ultraproduct.

+Now, if $g$ has a positive proportion of $k$-cycles for some $k \geq 2$, then the conjugacy class of $g^k$ consists of all elements that can be represented by sequences of permutations with a positive proportion of fixed points.
+Hence, if $g$ has a positive proportion of $k$-cycles for some $k \geq 2$, then $g \not \in {\rm cl}(g^k)$.
+Conversely, if $g$ has only a negligible proportion of non-trivial cycles, then it is easy to see that $g \in {\rm cl}(g^k)$ for all $k \geq 1.$

-Consider One can show that the set $\Sigma$ consists of all those elements in the ultraproduct that can be represented by permutations with just one non-trivial cycle and a number of fixed points.
+One can now see that the set $\Sigma$ consists of all those elements in the ultraproduct that can be represented by permutations with just one non-trivial cycle and a number of fixed points, i.e. $\lambda_k=0$ for $k \geq 2$.
+Indeed, if $g$ has a positive proportion of $k$-cycles for some $k \geq 2$, then $g^k$ has a larger ratio of fixed points than $g$ and hence $g \not \in {\rm cl}(g^k)$.
+Conversely, if $g$ can be represented by a sequence of permutations with just one non-trivial cycle, then it is easy to see that $g \in {\rm cl}(g^k)$ for all $k \geq 1.$}